AMWA-TV/is-11/docs/Behaviour - Server Side.md

 - `non_compliant_stream` when the active stream is non compliant with Receiver Capabilities of this Receiver (e.g. there is an active `transport_file` which violates the Receiver Capabilities).
 If the Receiver becomes inactive this state is preserved until the next activation.

 Debug information expressed through `debug` property SHOULD assist `unknown` and `non_compliant_stream` states and MAY assist the other states.

+## Status of Output

+An Output has the following states that describe the signal provided by associated Receiver(s) to this Output:
+- `no_signal` when there is no signal, which, if the Output has associated Receivers, can mean that one or more of these Receivers do not have a compliant incoming stream.
+- `signal_present` when the signal is present and stable.

+Debug information expressed through `debug` property SHOULD assist `no_signal` state and MAY assist the other states.

 ## Preventing restrictions violation